hg-mirrors/pypy_extradoc/planning/sprint-leysin-2018-notes.rst

 - General 3.5 and 3.6 improvements
 - JIT topics: guard-compatible, and the subsequent research project to save and reuse traces across processes
 - finish unicode-utf8
-- update www.pypy.org, speed.pypy.org (web devs needed)
+- update www.pypy.org (web devs needed)
 - go over projects at https://bitbucket.org/pypy, delete or document dead projects
 - document the different rpython decorators like enforceargs, signature, and then interp-level unwrap_spec
 - revdb: bring it up to date, improve usability, other improvements
+- update ``prof`` and ``performance`` to better handle warmup, get benchmarks running on https://speed.python.org, kill  http://speed.pypy.org